diagrams/diagrams-doc/doc/manual.rst

   import Diagrams.Prelude
   import Diagrams.Backend.SVG.CmdLine
   -- or:
-  -- import Diagrams.Backend.Cairo.CmdLine
-  -- or:
-  -- import Diagrams.Backend.Postscript.CmdLine
-  -- or:
-  -- import Diagrams.Backend.Rasterific.CmdLine
+  -- import Diagrams.Backend.xxx.CmdLine
+  -- where xxx is the backend you would like to use.

   myCircle :: Diagram B
   myCircle = circle 1